Do I Qualify For Accommodations And Leaves Of Absence?

 The law sometimes requires employers to go out of their way to help an employee in a particular situation.
 We refer to these situations as accommodations for the employee.
-Generally, there are four types of accommodations that employers are required to provide to employees.
-They are accommodations for disabilities, accommodations for pregnancy, accommodations for religious obligations, and family and medical leaves of absence.
+Generally, employers are required to provide employees with four types of accommodations: accommodations for disabilities, accommodations for pregnancy, accommodations for religious obligations, and family and medical leaves of absence.

 The New Jersey Law Against Discrimination prohibits employers from requiring employees to violate a sincerely held religious practice, including the observance of holy days, unless accommodating the religious practice or observance would impose an undue hardship on the employer.

-If you are being or have been denied accommodations or leaves of absence, call our New Jersey employment discrimination attorneys at 973-845-9922.
-We represent people in Newark, Jersey City and throughout New Jersey.
+Speak with an experienced lawyer if you believe you are being or have been denied accommodations or leaves of absence.
+Email or call our New Jersey employment discrimination attorneys in Morristown at 973-821-3723.
+Lenzo & Reis, LLC, represents workers in Newark and Jersey City and throughout New Jersey.